-Sandra Woodyard is the new Education Chair, please welcome Sandy and direct your questions to her with regard to the CONVENTION PROGRAM ARCHIVES.
+Sandra Woodyard is now the Education Chair.
+Please welcome Sandy and direct your questions to her with regard to the CONVENTION PROGRAM ARCHIVES.
 Sandy is very involved and continues to produce many new Series Documentation programs.

 SERIES DOCUMENTATION is another educational project.
 This involves collecting and documenting information about thimble and needlework tool series/sets from the 1970s, 80s, and 90s, while it is still available, for the use of future collectors.

 As time marches on, members stop collecting or sadly, pass away.
-When this happens, collections are dispersed and valuable documentation is often discarded or lost in the process.
-It becomes harder and harder to fully document series/sets of thimbles and needlework tools that were sold through magazines, catalogs, museums, or various other entities.
-Along with a complete set of photos for each series, the Series Documentation project gathers advertisements, brochures, leaflets, and other ephemera, into individual PDF programs for the research and enjoyment of collectors. * If you can assist with documentation, original prices, and so on, please contact Sandy Woodyard.
+When this happens, collections are dispersed and valuable documentation is often discarded or lost.
+It becomes harder and harder to fully document series/sets of thimbles and needlework tools sold through magazines, catalogs, museums, or other entities.
+Along with a complete set of photos for each series, the Series Documentation project gathers advertisements, brochures, leaflets, and other ephemera, into individual PDF programs for the research and enjoyment of collectors. * If you can assist with documentation, original prices, and so on, please get in touch with Sandy Woodyard.

 Click here for a list of Series Documentation programs available free to members.
 PLEASE REMEMBER THAT THESE TOO ARE COPYRIGHT-PROTECTED.